 In contrast to modern city life, the locals also enjoy simple experiences in their everyday life

 The cuisine in Hanoi is also worthy of a food adventure.
-There are few places in Vietnam which own the traditional dishes as Hanoi: Turmeric fish with dill (chả cá), Glass Noodles with Deep-Fried Eel (Miến xào lươn), Rice Vermicelli with Chicken, Egg, and Pork (Bún Thang).
-All of these delicious food and affordable standards of living make Hanoi one of the best places to live in Vietnam.
+There are few places in Vietnam that own the traditional dishes as Hanoi: Turmeric fish with dill (chả cá), Glass Noodles with Deep-Fried Eel (Miến xào lươn), Rice Vermicelli with Chicken, Egg, and Pork (Bún Thang).
+All of this delicious food and affordable standards of living make Hanoi one of the best places to live in Vietnam.